-Christine Mitchell Adams Studio
+Christine Mitchell Adams Christine Mitchell Adams

 Graphite drawing of a woman hand expressing breastmilk.